Kuching Urban Transportation System: Blue Line alignment

-The Blue Line is expected to begin revenue service for Phase 1 on 31 December 2026 starting from the Rembus station until the Riveria station.
-This initial phase will allow Samarahan residents as well as students from UNIMAS and UiTM to travel seamlessly from their respective places to around the Samarahan area without needing to drive.
-Phase 1A of the Blue Line, which will be open for revenue service sometime later after Phase 1, will solely introduce the opening of the new Sungai Kuap bridge as well as the Stutong station, finally connecting the Blue Line to the other side of the river.
-Finally, Phase 2 of the Blue Line, which will begin revenue service on an unspecified date in 2027 due to construction delays, will continue along Wan Alwi and various popular and congested routes in Kuching before finally terminating at Hikmah Exchange station in downtown Kuching.
+The Blue Line is expected to begin revenue service for Phase 1 by 31 December 2026 starting from the Rembus station until the Riveria station.
+Prior to this however, it will undergo a pilot operation trial around the end of 2026 to ensure smooth operating procedures for the rest of the line.
+This initial phase will allow Samarahan residents as well as students from UNIMAS and UiTM to travel seamlessly from their respective places around the Samarahan area, continuing along the newly built Sungai Kuap bridge solely meant for ART vehicles to The Northbank IBRACO station (formerly known as Stutong) without needing to drive.
+Meanwhile, Phase 2 of the Blue Line, which will begin full revenue service on an unspecified date in 2027 due to construction delays, will continue on an elevated route from Wan Alwi, Vivacity Mall, The Spring and various congested routes in Kuching before finally terminating at Hikmah Exchange station in downtown Kuching.
+All Phase 1 stations located in Kota Samarahan as well as Stutong will be at-grade while Phase 2 will focus more on the elevated section of the route.